sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/contribution.md

 ## Release Cadence

-The Intel® Edge Microvisor Toolkit Standalone Node follows a regular release schedule, with updates every few weeks.
+The Edge Microvisor Toolkit Standalone Node follows a regular release schedule, with updates every few weeks.
 Contributions are reviewed and integrated based on priority and alignment with upcoming releases.

 ## Contribution license